Research

 Peer-reviewed Conference Papers

 [C.1] Md.
 Saddam Hossain Mukta, Ahmed Shahriar Sakib, Md.
-Adnanul Islam, Mohammed Eunus Ali, Mohiuddin Ahmed and Mumshad Ahamed Rifat, “Friends’ Influence Driven Users’ Value Change Prediction from Social Media Usage”, 2021 International Conference on Social Computing, Behavioral-Cultural Modeling& Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS 2021)
+Adnanul Islam, Mohammed Eunus Ali, Mohiuddin Ahmed and Mumshad Ahamed Rifat, “Friends’ Influence Driven Users’ Value Change Prediction from Social Media Usage”, Presented at 2021 International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS 2021)

 Summary : In this study, we show that we can predict the value change of a person by considering both the influence of her friends and her social media usage.
 This is the first work in the literature that relates the influence of social media friends on the human value dynamics of a user.
 We propose a Bounded Confidence Model (BCM) based value dynamics model from 275 different ego networks in Facebook that predicts how social influence may persuade a person to change her value over time.
 We use a particle swarm optimization based hyperparameter tuning technique to optimize our proposed model’s hyperparameters by applying regression.